 The Coleman Foundation is a private, independent organization that primarily focuses on grantmaking in the Midwest region, according to its website.
 Established in 1981, the foundation has established core programs in cancer care, developmental disabilities, and entrepreneurship education.

-The Duree Center operates within the university’s School of Business and Entrepreneurship’s Hammond Institute for Free Entreprise, which was launched this summer.
+The Duree Center operates within the university’s School of Business and Entrepreneurship’s Hammond Institute for Free Enterprise, which was launched this summer.
 The center is dedicated to encouraging entrepreneurship and providing education and instruction to that end.

 |1827 - Lindenwood University • 209 S. Kingshighway • St. Charles, MO 63301|